90adityaCode/JS-Question-Answer/README.md

 xhr.send();
 Use Case:

-Load data in background (e.g., search autocomplete).
+Load data in the background (e.g., search autocomplete).
 Pros:

 Improves user experience.
 Partial updates without full page reloads.
 Cons:

 Increases complexity.
 SEO challenges for dynamic content.
 28. What are the advantages and disadvantages of using AJAX?
 (Basic)
 Advantages:

 Enhances speed and usability.
 Allows asynchronous data loading.
 Disadvantages:

 SEO issues (for SPAs).
 Complexity in managing async flows.
 CORS issues across domains.
 29. What are the differences between XMLHttpRequest and fetch() in JavaScript and browsers?
 (Basic)
 Explanation:

-XMLHttpRequest: older, more verbose API.

-fetch(): modern Promise-based API for requests.
+XMLHttpRequest: Older, more verbose API. fetch(): Modern Promise-based API for requests.
 Example:

-javascript
-Copy
-Edit
+JavaScript
-// fetch
+// Using fetch
 fetch('/api/data')
   .then(response => response.json())
   .then(data => console.log(data));
 Use Case:

 Prefer fetch for simpler, promise-based requests.
 Pros of fetch:

 Cleaner, promise-based API.
 Streamlined response handling.
 Cons of fetch:

 Requires manual error checking (response.ok).
 30. How do you abort a web request using AbortController in JavaScript?
 (Basic)
 Explanation: AbortController allows you to cancel a fetch request.

 Example:

-javascript
-Copy
-Edit
+JavaScript
 const controller = new AbortController();
 const signal = controller.signal;